yuvalmGS/gigaspaces-wiki-jekyll/sbp/data-collocation-deployment-topology.markdown

 Date: September 2009
 {rate}

-h1.The ABCs of the Processing Unit
+# The ABCs of the Processing Unit
 GigaSpaces XAP includes a universal grid-based runtime environment for real-time extreme transaction processing (XTP) for Java, C++ and .Net applications.
 The runtime environment includes a Service Level Agreement-based container called a [GSC|XAP91:The Grid Service Container], in which you are able to deploy business logic and stateful data.

 When your business logic and its state are managed by the GigaSpaces runtime components, they are able to self-heal in the case of a failure via the continuous high-availability mechanism of the system.
 They can dynamically scale themselves by configuration or by a programmable API - all out-of-the-box.